Frugal Bribery in Voting: Preliminaries

+\begin{proof} Given an arbitrary instance of the {\sc Frugal-bribery} problem, we define the {\sc Swap-bribery} instance simply by defining the cost of every swap in vulnerable votes to be $0$, the cost of every swap in non-vulnerable votes to be $1$, and the budget to be $0$. \end{proof}

+We can also establish the following relation between the \textsc{Persuasion} (respectively $k$-\textsc{Persuasion}) problem and the \textsc{Frugal-bribery} (respectively \textsc{Frugal-\$bribery}) problem.
+The persuasions differ from the corresponding frugal bribery variants in that the briber has her own preference order, and desires to improve the outcome of the election with respect to her preference order.
+The following proposition is immediate from the definitions of the problems. \begin{proposition} For every voting rule, there is a Turing reduction from \textsc{Persuasion} (respectively \textsc{$k$-persuasion}) to \textsc{Frugal-bribery} (respectively \textsc{Frugal-\$bribery}). \end{proposition}

+\begin{proof} Given an algorithm for the \textsc{Frugal-bribery} problem, we iterate over all possible distinguished candidates to have an algorithm for the persuasion problem.

-Given an algorithm for the \textsc{Frugal-\$bribery} problem, we iterate over all possible distinguished candidates and fix the price of the corresponding vulnerable votes to be one to have an algorithm for the $k$-persuasion problem. \end{proof}}
+Given an algorithm for the \textsc{Frugal-\$bribery} problem, we iterate over all possible distinguished candidates and fix the price of the corresponding vulnerables to be one to have an algorithm for the $k$-persuasion problem. \end{proof}